Janfred/draft-janfred-radext-radius-congestion-control/draft-janfred-radext-radius-congestion-control.md

 If the Enforcing Instance is not a RADIUS Proxy, any action that would normally follow the reception of the RADIUS response MUST be delayed, i.e. the Enforcing Instance acts as if the RADIUS response has not been received until the delay timespan has passed.

 An Enforcing Instance MUST NOT retransmit the RADIUS Request again to the next hop RADIUS Server if it already received a RADIUS response with the Response-Delay attribute.
-If the Enforcing Instance is a RADIUS Proxy and the RADIUS Client retransmits the RADIUS request, the Enforcing Instance SHOULD silently discard the retransmission.
+If the Enforcing Instance is a RADIUS Proxy and the RADIUS Client retransmits the RADIUS request, the Enforcing Instance MUST silently discard the retransmission.
 This only applies for Enforcing Instances, any other RADIUS Proxy will still follow its normal retransmission policy.

 The Enforcing Instance SHOULD delay the RADIUS response according to the time span in the Response-Delay attributes, however the Enforcing Instance MAY have an upper limit for the delaying response timespan.